Kafū Nagai

 was a Japanese writer, editor and translator.
-His works like Geisha in Rivalry and A Strange Tale from East of the River are noted for their depictions of life of the demimonde in early 20th-century Tokyo.
+His novels Geisha in Rivalry and A Strange Tale from East of the River are noted for their depictions of life of the demimonde in early 20th-century Tokyo.

 Biography

 Nagai was born Sōkichi Nagai (永井 壮吉) in Koishikawa, Bunkyō, Tokyo, as the eldest son of government official Kyūichirō Nagai and his wife Tsune, the daughter of scholar Washizu Kidō.
 His father was an elite government official in the Home Ministry, who had studied as an exchange student in the United States and also wrote and published Chinese poetry.
 Kyūichirō later left his Ministry occupation to work for the Nippon Yusen shipping company.
-When the second son was born in 1883, Nagai was sent to live with his maternal Grandmother until 1886.
+When the second son was born in 1883, Nagai was sent to live with his maternal grandmother until 1886.
 During his childhood, he visited a Chinese language school, and, under his mother's influence, was taught singing and playing music instruments, showing a fondness for utazawa, a late Edo era style of singing accompanied by the shamisen.
 Starting in 1890, he was also taught English language.

 Due to illness, Nagai spent several months in 1895 in a hospital in Odawara.
-From 1897 on, he started his regular visits to the Yoshiwara red-light district, accompanied by his friend and writer Seiichi Inoue (1878–1923).
-The same year, he graduated from Junior High School.
+From 1897 on, he started his regular visits to the Yoshiwara red-light district, accompanied by his friend and writer Seiichi Inoue.
+The same year, he graduated from junior high school.
 With his mother and younger brothers, he visited Shanghai, where his father was working for Nippon Yusen.
 He returned to Japan in Autumn and enrolled in the Tokyo School of Foreign Languages.